rhyschell/UKPoliceCrimeReporter/README.md

 - UI / UX
   - A map / search could be implemented to set the lat/long values for the user (much like the linked site in the application).
   - The crime category summaries could use a more human-readable name.
 It's possible to retrieve this using the API, or they have also provided a static list of mappings which we could use in our application.
   - Validation could be implemented to ensure only a UK lat/long and a valid date is selected.
 This could be done both client and server side.
-Although validation is not currently implemented, the application will still fail gracefully and catch and exceptions from the police API and display an error to the user.
+Although validation is not currently implemented, the application will still fail gracefully and catch any exceptions and display an error to the user.
 - UKCrimeClientTests
   - I didn't get round to implementing the tests for the client service (the class calling the police API).
 It may need a slight refactoring so it's not as dependent on the HttpClient class.
 - Home controller logic